linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 15 Regulation of the financial sector.md

 The various federal and state agencies that supervise banks in the US spent  \$4.4bn on 18,000 frontline employees in 2009-10, while the 27 EU nations spent\$ 2.2bn on 10,000 employees, according to analysis by the Oliver Wyman consultancy.

-The US spend  $1m per$ 1bn of banking revenues, compared with 150,000 in the EU.
+The US spend  $1m per $1bn of banking revenues, compared with 150,000 in the EU.

 The costs cover day-to-day supervision of the system for safety and soundness as well as consumer protection and conduct issues.